rezzix/advance_search/README.md

 - Crawler for Reference websites

 ## Unstructered data crawler
-Web crawler with given aim and depth to browe as a bot and extract useful data
+Web crawler with given aim and depth to browse as a bot and extract useful data

+## Social listeners
+A set of social listeners to collect published data on social media